 Score (5 highest, 1 lowest): Lion: 2.5, Snow Leopard: 2.5

 Configuring the directory in Snow Leopard Server was the single most painful experience I’ve had with Apple products (well, at least since the emergence of OS X — Mac OS 9 caused quite a bit of pain back in the day!).
 Configuring the directory seriously sucked and required hours and hours of troubleshooting, including multiple calls to Apple support.
 One little mistake when you first set up your system and it’s hosed, requiring a clean install.

 Lion Server simplifies the process, and was astoundingly easy to set up.
 In fact, one of the key differences between the two systems is what happens when you first install the Server system: Snow Leopard forces you to configure your directory right away (even if you only intend to have a single user), while Lion doesn’t even mention the directory until you try to configure a service that relies on it.
 In this event, the configuration screen pops up and the process is so quick you’re done before you realize it.
 I can’t begin to tell you how happy that made me.

 Snow Leopard has an app dedicated to user management (Workgroup Manager).
 Lion took the most basic elements of Workgroup Manager and turned them into a pane inside Server.app.

-Update: Workgroup Manager is still available as part of the Server Admin Tools 10.7 package, available as a separate download from Apple.
+Update: Workgroup Manager is still available as part of the Server Admin Tools 10.7 [link no longer available] package, available as a separate download from Apple.